detnos/galvanize-tdd-mortgage-lender/README.md

 ### User Stories
-As a potential loan applicant, I want to fill out necessary background information so that I am eligible to apply for a loan
-- Given that I want to apply for a home loan,
-- when I provide the following information (amountSaved, monthlyGrossIncome, monthlyDebtLoad, creditScore),
-- then I should be eligible as a loanApplicant
-- `lender.checkApplicantEligibility(new LoanApplicant(amountSaved: 50000, monthlyGrossIncome: 5000, monthlyDebtLoad: [], creditScore: 760))` should return `true`

 As a lender, I want to be able to add funds so that I have money to offer loans to potential home buyers
 - Given that I am a lender with a means to store funds,